lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 => 15
 ```

-Though a function always returns a value, sometimes we're more interested in its side-effects, that is, everything that is done while the function is evaluated but is not reflect in its returned value.
-A lot of things can be done as side-effects, like changing buffers, displaying a message and so on.
+Though a function always returns a value, sometimes we're more interested in its side-effects, that is, everything that is done while the function is evaluated but is not reflected in its returned value.
+Many things can be done as side-effects, like changing buffers, displaying a message, and so on.

-## 5. Local Scope - the "let" special form
+## 5. Local scope - the "let" special form

-Since scope in elisp is global, we need to inform when we want it to be local.
+Since the scope in Elisp is global, we need to inform when we want it to be local.
 It's achieved by the special form **let**, which follows the structure:

 ```elisp
 (let varlist body)
 ```

-**Varlist** is a list of variables that will be bounded to informed values, or **nil** if anything is passed.
+**Varlist** is a list of variables bounded to informed values, or **nil** if anything is passed.

 ```elisp
 (let ((name "John") (income 3000) address)
 	body...)
 ```
-In such a case, the variables name, income and address will be bounded to "John", 3000 and nil, respectively.
-It doesn't matter if variables with such names appear in any other place, we guarantee its values inside the **let** and we don't propagate it to the outside.
+In such a case, the variables name, income, and address will be bounded to "John", 3000, and nil, respectively.
+It doesn't matter if variables with such names appear in any other place, we guarantee its values inside the **let**, and we don't propagate it to the outside.

 The **let** form returns the last evaluated expression in its body.

-Where and why it should be used: inside functions then the global scope won't be messed and you guarantee the variables attend what you want just where you want it.
-The other variables that work in a local score are the ones passed as function arguments.
+Where and why it should be used: inside functions, then the global scope won't be messed, and you guarantee the variables attend what you want just where you want it.
+The other variables that work in a local scope are those passed as function arguments.
 Anything called inside **let** (like functions) is evaluated at its scope.
 If you have a **setq** inside a function (defun's body), you should isolate it inside this function scope using **let**.

 There's yet another way to set a variable in a local scope.
-In fact, it's just the function arguments, but passed in a interactive way:
+In fact, it's just the function arguments but passed interactively:

 ```elisp
 (defun myfunc ()